Table of Contents

 Understanding Security Risks

-We recommend only using this option if you have full control over every computer that could potentially access your app and can ensure they’re only using trusted browser extensions.
+We recommend only using the tokens option if you have full control over every computer that could potentially access your app and can ensure they’re only using trusted browser extensions.
 For example, you could use the IP whitelisting option to ensure only users located at a specific IP address are accessing your app.